 - Make yourself comfortable: have water and snacks at hand, listen to music that helps you focus, etc.

-As a physician you work with a team and it’s important to involve them in managing your growing burden of administrative work.
+Productivity is a group process.
+Involve your team in managing your growing burden of administrative work.

-One way to do this would be to develop a new collaborative workflow to restructure your EHR in-basket so you don’t get behind.
-Dr. James Jerzak describes how his team at Bellin Health Ashwaubenon decided to categorize and delegate in-basked subfolders by message type (syptom-based calls, requests for refill, appointments, etc.).
-Dr. Jerzak is co-author of an AMA STEPS-forward module called EHR In-Basket Restructuring for Improved Efficiency, which explains exactly how to implement this type of team-based approach.
+For example, you could implement a new collaborative workflow and restructure your EHR in-basket so you don’t get behind.
+Dr. James Jerzak describes how his team at Bellin Health Ashwaubenon categorized and delegated in-basket subfolders by message type (symptom-based calls, requests for refill, appointments, etc.).
+Dr. Jerzak is co-author of an AMA STEPS-forward module called EHR In-Basket Restructuring for Improved Efficiency, which explains the implementation process in detail.

 Time is our most valuable resource.
 Like anything, the more we keep an eye on it, the more awareness we gain about the patterns that make us successful.